EndBug/add-and-commit/README.md

 - `message` : the message for the commit
 - `path` : the path(s) to stage files from
 - `pattern` : the pattern that matches file names
+- `force` : whether to use the force option on git add, in order to bypass eventual gitignores

 ### Environment variables: